DiSC Profile D: D DiSC Personality Style (Intro Transcript)

 A second core need which is very much related is the need to have control.
 A need to control the factors that influence my fate.
 My ultimate success or failure, I need to have a say in determining that.
 Often times I need to have the say in determining that, and not just for myself, to the degree that I'm successful, I'm going to have influence and control on larger and larger events.
 If I'm going to be doing this whole life thing right, I should have a larger footprint.
 I should be expanding my influence in some way, and so this feeds into a third core need which may not be as easy to own but let me just throw it out there.

 The third core need is the need to be on top.
 This may not be as socially desirable to admit but I think it's a little easier if I rephrase it in terms of winning.
-People with the D style want to win.
+People with the D DiSC personality style want to win.
 Everybody wants to win but the D style really likes to win and me being on top can, maybe unconsciously, that can be a barometer of how well I'm doing.
 Am I on the right track.
 I think for people with the D Style, this is why having authority can almost in and of itself be rewarding.
 Respect often comes with that authority.
 But overall, I think the need is most pronounced, it's most easy to notice when the opposite message is coming in, when someone else is saying to us through their words or more likely through their actions, in fact, no I'm the one who's on top, no I'm the one who's superior.
-That tends to get a reaction, especially with the D Style, that doesn't sit so well.
+That tends to get a reaction, especially with the D DiSC personality style, that doesn't sit so well.

 Then there's one last core need, which is the need to be making progress, always to be moving forward.
 There's this internal pressure almost as an unspoken belief that if you're a valuable person then you produce.
 A nagging sense of pressure to keep moving.
 The word restless comes to mind when they're confronted with quiet, often times people with the D Style, their brain is telling them you're wasting time if you're not accomplishing something.
 Often times it can be so ingrained that they might not even realize that other people don't necessarily share this sense of pressure.